bgwines/image-triangles/README.md

 ```

 ### todo
 * Why is the area wrong for the top right corner?
+Could be a problem with area fn or with Diagrams laying them out improperly.
-* Rasterization for triangles
+* Rasterization for triangles.
+Note, this is implemented but loops without stop for seed #713314263. generates 500 triangles, filters the 200 smallest
+Also indexOOBs for seed 426958934, 100 traingles no sort.
+Seems to be integer overflow, but that doesn't make much sense
 * Cmdline interface that lets you set number of triangles, and smallness
 * Pointy triangle filter
 * Confirm diagrams is rendering triangles in the correct places.